HyacinthBots/LilyBot/docs/commands.md

 Result: Sends a message in the executed channel with content `message`.
 This message will be an embed if `embed` is true.

+### Edit Say Messages (MODS ONLY)
+Name: `edit-say-message`

+Arguments:
+* `messageToEdit` - The ID of the message that you'd like to edit - Snowflake
+* `newContent` - The new content for the message - String
+* `channelOfMessage` - The channel the message was originally sent in - Optional Channel (default: channel executed in)

+Result: Edited message

+### Edit Say Embeds (MODS ONLY)
+Name: `edit-say-embeds`

+Arguments:
+* `embedToEdit` - The ID of the message contain the embed you'd like to edit - Snowflake
+* `timestamp` - Whether to add the timestamp of when the message was originally sent or not - Boolean
+* `newContent` - The new content for the message - String
+* `newColor` - The new color for the embed - Optional Color (default: Blurple)

+Result: Edited embed

 ### Manual Report
 Name: `manual-report`